Bashar al-Assad: Human rights

+Under Ba'athist rule, non-Arab ethnic groups in Syrian society were heavily marginalized.
+Ethnic minority groups in Syria like the Kurds, Turkmen, Circassians, Chechens, etc. were systematically persecuted and oppressed under discriminatory state policies.
+The 2012 constitution pushed by the Assad regime, which was widely criticized by Syrian opposition and civil society activists, entrenched the discriminatory Arab nationalist policies of the Ba'athist system.
+Languages other than Arabic were not recognized in the Ba'athist constitutions; and Ba'ath party's front groups such as the "Ba'ath Vanguard" and "Shabibat al-Thawra" indoctrinated students with racist and chauvinist ideas in Syrian state educational institutions.

+Kurds, in particular, were heavily repressed and systemically targeted by the state apparatus.
+Hundreds of thousands of Syrian Kurds were stripped of citizenship, and several Kurdish localities were Arabized.
+Assad regime also imposed several restrictions upon Syrian Kurds from speaking the Kurdish language, and launched crackdowns against those who taught the Kurdish language privately.
+Several Kurdish tutors were forcibly disappered or subjected to prolonged imprisonments under charges of fomenting "separatism", treason, and undermining the stability of the Ba'athist state.

-Between 2011 and 2013, the state security apparatus was believed to have tortured and killed over 10,000 civil activists, political dissidents, journalists, civil defense volunteers and those accused of treason and terror charges, as part of a campaign of deadly crackdown ordered by Assad.
+Between 2011 and 2013, the Ba'athist state security apparatus tortured and killed over 10,000 civil activists, political dissidents, journalists, civil defense volunteers and those accused of treason and terror charges, as part of a campaign of deadly crackdown ordered by Assad.
 In June 2023, UN General Assembly voted in favour of establishing an independent body to investigate the whereabouts of hundreds of thousands of missing civilians who have been forcibly disappeared, killed or languishing in Assad regime's dungeons and torture chambers.
 The vote was condemned by Russia, North Korea and Iran.

 In 2023, Canada and Netherlands filed a lawsuit against Syria at the International Court of Justice (ICJ), charging the latter with violating the United Nations Convention Against Torture.
 The joint petition accused the Syrian regime of organizing "unimaginable physical and mental pain and suffering" as a strategy to collectively punish the Syrian population.
 Russia vetoed UN Security Council efforts to prosecute Bashar al-Assad at the International Criminal Court.